ALS Equipment Overview |

 Durable Medical Equipment (DME)

 Medicare covers durable medical equipment that it considers "medically necessary."
-Some DME will not be covered.
+Some DME is not covered.
 Medicaid and private insurance usually follow Medicare's guidelines.
 In order to get a piece of equipment covered, it must be properly documented by your doctor.

 Medicare covers durable medical equipment that it considers "medically necessary."
-Some DME will not be covered.
+Some DME is not covered.
 Medicaid and private insurance usually follow Medicare's guidelines.
 In order to get a piece of equipment covered, it must be properly documented by your doctor.

 How do I order durable medical equipment?

-2. Your doctor or ALS clinic will then order the equipment through their preferred local DME provider and schedule a physical or occupational therapist from a home health care agency to visit your home to train you.
+2. Your doctor or ALS clinic will then order the equipment through a local DME provider that will contact you directly about the delivery.
+Depending on the type of equipment being delivered, your doctor may submit an order for a physical or occupational therapist from a home health agency to come to your home to show you how to properly use the equipment.

-2. Your doctor or ALS clinic will then order the equipment through their preferred local DME provider and schedule a physical or occupational therapist from a home health care agency to visit your home to train you.
+2. Your doctor or ALS clinic will then order the equipment through a local DME provider that will contact you directly about the delivery.
+Depending on the type of equipment being delivered, your doctor may submit an order for a physical or occupational therapist from a home health agency to come to your home to show you how to properly use the equipment.

-Veterans: Your equipment acquisition process will be different than what is described here.
+Veterans: Your equipment coverage and acquisition process will be different than what is described here.
+Discuss with your medical team at the VA.
+Learn more

 What will I need to pay for out of pocket?

-Medicare, Medicaid, and private insurance do not cover items that are not considered durable medical equipment, such as:
+Medicare, Medicaid, and private insurance do not usually cover items they don't consider medically necessary, such as:

 - built-up utensils